DBFBlackbull/ProcScience/README.md

+# Work in Progress

+This is a work in progress, trying to backport the ProcScience addon from 1.14 Classic to 1.12.1 Vanilla.

+For the 1.14 version check the 'classic' branch.

 ## ProcScience from Classic WoW Armaments

 This addon is a direct copy from the Classic WoW Armaments Discord server: https://discord.gg/NKjS5KKk.